Rust Serialization Guide

 Apache Fory™ is a blazing fast multi-language serialization framework powered by JIT compilation and zero-copy techniques, providing up to ultra-fast performance while maintaining ease of use and safety.

 The Rust implementation provides versatile and high-performance serialization with automatic memory management and compile-time type safety.
+It supports both xlang mode for cross-language payloads and native mode for Rust-only payloads.

 Why Apache Fory™ Rust?

-- 🎯 Type-Safe: Compile-time type checking with derive macros
+- Type-safe: Compile-time type checking with derive macros

-- 🔄 Circular References: Automatic tracking of shared and circular references with
+- Circular references: Automatic tracking of shared and circular references with

-Rc/Arcand weak pointers - 🧬 Polymorphic: Serialize trait objects with
+Rc/Arcand weak pointers - Polymorphic: Serialize trait objects with

-Box<dyn Trait>,Rc<dyn Trait>, andArc<dyn Trait> - 📦 Schema Evolution: Compatible mode for independent schema changes
+Box<dyn Trait>,Rc<dyn Trait>, andArc<dyn Trait> - Schema evolution: Compatible mode for independent schema changes

-- ⚡ Two Formats: Object graph serialization and zero-copy row-based format
+- Two formats: Object graph serialization and zero-copy row-based format

 Crates